mrsiegfried/academic-kickstart/content/authors/admin/_index.md

 - name: "phone: 303.384.2004"

 # Short bio (displayed in user profile at end of posts)
-bio: Assistant Professor, Department of Geophysics, Colorado School of Mines
+bio: Associate Professor, Department of Geophysics, Colorado School of Mines

 education:
   courses: